 Completing your taxes early will help you get a jump on the FAFSA because you'll need that information to complete the FAFSA.
 The IRS Data Retrieval tool can be used to pull accurate information directly from the IRS from taxes that have already been filed.

 If you apply online, your application will be processed faster and will likely be more accurate because the FAFSA web site is designed to catch common errors.
 The online application also provides worksheets that will calculate amounts and enter them into the field for you.
 It also allows you to skip questions that are not relative to your unique situation.
-You can save and continue the FAFSA at any time online and then sign your application electronically using a personal identification number (PIN) which you can get from the Federal Student Aid PIN web site.
+You can save and continue the FAFSA application at any time online using your FSA ID.
+You can retrieve your FSA ID through the Federal Student Aid ID website.

 Making mistakes on your FAFSA could delay your application and possibly make you lose out on some financial aid.
 The most common errors people make are listed below.
 As you complete the FAFSA try to avoid these errors.